This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Growing cucamelons – cute & crunchy!

-Very rarely, you might find cucamelons at the farmers’ market, but they can fetch up to $20 a pound!
+Very rarely, you might find cucamelons at farmers markets, but they can fetch up to $20 a pound!
 The price alone makes it worth growing cucamelons for yourself.
-They’re an easy crop; the vines are very productive, and they’re rarely troubled by the many insects and diseases that plague cucumbers.
+They’re an easy crop; the vines are very productive (they’ll produce plenty of the yummy fruits!), and they’re rarely troubled by the many insects and diseases that plague cucumbers.

 Impatient gardeners will find cucamelons slow to start in the garden, with growth not taking off until the summer weather heats up.
 That said, they will tolerate a cooler spring better than cucumbers do, and once they’re established, cucamelons are quite a bit more drought tolerant.
-The vines are delicate looking, with thin stems and small leaves, but don’t be fooled!
+The long vines are delicate looking, with tendrils, thin stems, and small leaves, but don’t be fooled!
 This is a plant that can hold its own in the garden.
-People with limited growing space can plant them in large pots on a deck or patio; just be sure to provide something for the vigorous vines to climb.
+People with limited growing space can plant them in a large container on a deck or patio; just be sure to provide a tall trellis or garden netting for the vigorous vines to climb.

 Growing cucamelons – when to harvest?

-About a week after you see the first flowers, begin checking for ripe cucamelons.
+About a week or two after you see the first flowers, begin checking for ripe cucamelons, which look like little watermelons and are about the size of a grape.
 They tend to hide behind the foliage, so look closely.
 Once they’re about an inch long, start picking.
 The sourness of the skin intensifies as the fruits age, so pick them young if you want to minimize the citrus bite.
-We start picking the first fruits in late July or early August, with the last few plucked from the vines in October.
+We start picking the first fruits in late July or early August, with the last few plucked from the vines in late October.

-There are so many ways to use these fun fruits.
+There are so many ways to use these fun fruits, also called Mexican sour cucumber.
 As the name suggests, they’re perfect for pickling!
 We eat them out of hand, pack them in the kids’ lunch boxes, and take them along to picnics and barbecues.
 You could even pop them into your gin and tonic.

 Growing cucamelons – start to finish!

-Gardeners in northern regions with unpredictable late-spring weather may wish to protect young plants with cloches or a mini hoop tunnel.
+Gardeners in northern regions with unpredictable late-spring weather may wish to protect young plants with cloches, row cover, or a mini hoop tunnel.
 Open the ends of the tunnel during the day to regulate temperature and allow air to circulate.
 I usually leave the mini tunnel in place for 2 to 3 weeks, depending on how quickly summer arrives, then replace it with a trellis.

 Heat, sun, and rich soil are the keys to growing success with these plants, so pick a site with full sun and amend the soil with aged manure or compost.